-I recently went to my hairdresser, who is my favorite hairdresser in the entire world.
-She is only 23 and already developing rosacea.
+I recently went to my hairdresser, who is only 23 and already developing rosacea.
 She started to notice it a few years ago, and now it’s become worse and includes bumps/pustules on her cheeks.
-Over the years we’ve shared advice about our common skin condition, but … Continue reading Rosacea and Toxic Load
+Over the years we’ve shared advice about our common skin condition, but when I saw her last month (with my newly…

 By reading this Blog on http://www.rosaceahelp.org you understand that Tara O’Desky and TAO Health LLC is the writer/owner of this guide.
 The purpose is to educate people with chronic skin disease about the connection to gut health and diet.